 Chronic obstructive pulmonary disease (COPD) and asthma both affect the lungs and often have similar symptoms,such as shortness of breath.
 However,what causes these conditions,how they affect the lungs,and whom they affect differ.
 Differences between COPD and asthma COPD Asthma Who?
 Smokers Mostly older adults Smokers and nonsmokers Any age group How?
 Nonallergic response to cigarette smoke ...

-Lung Transplant for COPD - Topic Overview
+COPD Flare-Ups - Topic Overview